mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 Transactions can be constructed around an existing transaction kernel by introducing either an additional kernel or in some cases by simply adjusting the kernel offset.
 This allows NRD kernels to be used across any pair of transactions.

+The NRD kernel implementation prioritizes simplicity and minimalism.
 Grin does not support a general solution for arbitrary locks between arbitrary pairs of kernels.
 The implementation is restrictive for reasons of performance and long term scalability.
-References between (duplicate) kernels are _implicit_ to avoid storing references between kernels onchain.
-Locks are limited to _recent_ history to avoid nodes needing to look at the full historical kernel set.
+References between duplicate kernels are _implicit_, avoiding the need to store kernel references.
+Locks are limited in length to _recent_ history, avoiding the need to inspect the full historical kernel set.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation